Luke5080/network-management/README.md

 ## How to use
 **This script also only works with devices using Cisco IOS.
 Future project plans may include expanding the capabilites of the script which use other networking OS's.**

-After cloning the repository, it is necessary to download the appropiate package requirements to be able to run the script to run.
-This can be done using `pipreqs`.

-1. If pipreqs not installed, from the command line run:
-`pip3 install pipreqs`

-2. Once downloaded, change into the repository directory and generate a `requirements.txt` file using the command:
-`pipreqs .`

-3. Once the `requirements.txt` file has generated, run the pip3 command and pass the `-r` flag to read the contents of the req file:
+1. After cloning the repository, run the pip3 command and pass the `-r` flag to read the contents of the req file:
 `pip3 install -r requirements.txt`

 4. Once pip has installed all the requirements listed in `requirements` text file, Run the script using:

 `python3 isalive.py`

 ## Script Usage:
 IsAlive runs through an inventory concept - You create an inventory with networking device names and their corresponding management IPs.
 Once you create an inventory with your desired networking devices, You can perform tasks, such as checking if all the devices are up (through the script pinging each management IP provided), running a health check on a device, check all and/or a specific interface status, check OSPF/BGP configuration/routing tables and check the CDP neighbours of a specific device.

 Once an inventory is created, it will be accessible each time you run the script.
 This is achieved by creating a text file with a dictionary containing information about your inventory, and the script will read it each time it is run.
-This file is stored as `.invlist.txt`.
+This text file is encrypted to prevent storing sensitive credentials locally, and is stored as `.invlist.txt`.
 The initial script menu will present two options:
 `1.
 Load Inventory.
 2. Create New Inventory (Choose 1 or 2/ q to quit)`